Ugwuonu-github2/Ugwuonu-github2/README.md

 A predictive analytics project focused on analyzing historical sales patterns and forecasting future sales to support business planning and decision-making.

 **Tools:** Python • Pandas • Time Series Analysis
+## 🎯 Current Focus

+I’m currently focused on building practical skills in **Data Analytics, Business Intelligence, and Predictive Analytics**.

+My goal is to use data to help organizations understand their customers, improve operations, measure performance, and make better decisions.

+### 🚀 Currently Working On

+* Customer analytics and segmentation
+* Predictive analytics and machine learning
+* Sales forecasting
+* Business intelligence dashboards
+* Building real-world data analytics projects

+---

+## 📚 Career Direction

+I am building toward a career in **Data Analytics and Business Analytics**, with an interest in applying data-driven solutions across industries such as:

+* 🏦 Finance
+* 🏥 Healthcare
+* 🛒 E-commerce
+* 💻 Technology
+* 📊 Business & Consulting

+---

+## 🤝 Let's Connect

+I’m open to connecting with fellow data professionals, organizations, recruiters, and people interested in **Data Analytics, Business Intelligence, and technology**.

+Thanks for visiting my profile! 🚀